glfw/glfw/README.md

  - [X11] Bugfix: X-axis scroll offsets were inverted
  - [X11] Bugfix: Full screen override redirect windows were not always positioned over the specified monitor
+ - [X11] Bugfix: Character input did not work for the default `"C"` locale

 ## Contact